UWCS/stardust/content/resources/docker.md

 @app.route("/")
 def hello():
-	return "Hello, World!"
+	return "Hello World!"
 ```

-This is the most simple Flask app possible.
+Some of you should hopefully recognise this from CS139, this is a very simple Flask app.
 The `app` variable refers to an object that encapsulates your app and all it's API routes, and then we create a new route that returns simply the text “Hello, world”.
 Customise the string so your app is unique to you.

 You can start your app with `python3.9 -m pipenv run flask run`: this will start the flask *development* server within the python environment that pipenv has created.
 Head to the URL that is printed in the terminal and you will see your response.